roman-milk/roman-milk.github.io/rob-and-gail.md

  She invited a couple of her friends and I invited a couple of mine.
 Knowing that she was going to have Cindy, Mary, Martha and Bea (and no doubt their men friends) and remembering the overheard talk at the wedding reception I ran to Radio Shack Friday morning and bought five voice activated digital recorders.

  Paranoid?
 Probably, but as the old saying went "Just because you think some one is out to get you doesn't mean that some one isn't."
 I put one in the bathroom, one in the kitchen, one in each of the two bedrooms and one in the living room.
 It might have been a complete waste of time and money, but if Cindy and her cohorts said anything while at the condo while near one of the recorders I wanted to know what it was.
 I don't know who it was who said "Forewarned is forearmed" but who ever it was he had it right.
-Report_Story #3